doubt72/curry/README.md

-As an aside, I don't know that anyone has ever used exceptions as the sole way to do control flow in a language before, but then, I don't actually know all that much about language design, so I wouldn't, would I.  My lack of knowledge my also explain the deep inner "beauty" of this language.
+As an aside, I don't know that anyone has ever used exceptions as the sole way to do control flow in a language before, but then, I don't actually know all that much about language design, so I wouldn't, would I.  My lack of knowledge may also explain the deep inner "beauty" of this language.

 Anyway, here's a literal example of list: `[1 2 3]`.
 There aren't any literals of exceptions, and an anonymous identity function could look like this (it's not *exactly* an identity function, though, because well, reasons.
-Identity functions aren't exactly, well, you know, can only pass lists, but this *looks* like an identity function):
+Identity functions aren't exactly, well, you know, can only pass lists, but this *looks* like an identity function, oh, never mind, this is an anonymous function):

 ```
 :car[_];;